 Span range: Short to medium

 It’s a modern variation of the cable-stayed bridge.
-In such bridges, the distribution of forces doesn’t depend entirely on the cantilever action of the spar (supporting tower).
-The weight distribution in the spar and the angle of the spar away from the bridge play a significant role in reducing the overturning forces applied to the spar foundation.
+In these bridges, the distribution of forces doesn’t solely depend on the cantilever action of the spar (supporting tower).
+Both the weight distribution in the spar and the angle of the spar away from the bridge play a significant role in reducing the overturning forces applied to the spar foundation.

-In some bridges, the spar is titled up to an angle where it is counterbalanced by a structural tail.
+In some bridges, the spar is tilted at an angle counterbalanced by a structural tail.
 Many designs feature a curved backward spar to support the weight of the deck.

 1. Side-Spar Cable-Stayed Bridge